alukosdev/ccsp/guidance/owasp-top-10.md

 The OWASP Top 10 is a standard awareness document for developers and web application security.
 It represents a broad consensus about the most critical security risks to web applications.

-To address these risks, organizations must have an application risk management program in place.
-Implementation of an application risk management program addresses not only vulnerabilities but also all risks associated with applications.

 ## Publications

 | Name | Release Date |